 glasses to use with a new game on the back panel.

-Image Comptuer’s abilities.
-His 1988 short Tin Toy,
+Image Computer’s abilities.
+His 1988 short Tin Toy, which was told from

 Concept art for Buzz Lightyear.